top of page

 Philosophy

-A share represents a fractional ownership of an underlying business and a bond is a loan to a business.
-Therefore, in the medium to long term, the performance of shares and bonds strongly correlate with those of the underlying businesses.
+A share represents a fractional ownership of an underlying business, while a bond is a loan to a business.
+Therefore, in the medium to long term, the performance of shares and bonds strongly correlates with that of the underlying businesses.

-We invest in undervalued securities instead of betting on the development of the market as a whole.
-We do not believe in timing the market as this would be speculation.
-Neither do we believe in overweighting certain countries or industries simply to beat a certain index.
-We avoid leverage and try to minimize complexity in order to provide better protection from permanent capital loss.
+I invest in undervalued securities instead of betting on the development of the market as a whole.
+I do not believe in timing the market, as this would be speculation.
+Neither do I believe in overweighting certain countries or industries simply to beat a certain index.
+I avoid excessive leverage and try to minimize complexity to provide better protection from permanent capital loss.

-Our goal is to generate annual returns greater than 10% with a few select investments in what we consider undervalued securities.
-It is difficult or near impossible to exactly predict when our holdings appreciate in price – in some cases the progression could be very fast, but in many cases it could take years.
-With the words of Warren Buffett: "We would much rather earn a lumpy 15 percent over time than a smooth 12 percent."
+My goal is to generate annual returns greater than 15% with a few select investments in what I consider undervalued securities.
+It is difficult or near impossible to exactly predict when these holdings will appreciate in price – in some cases, the progression could be very fast, but in many cases, it could take years.
+In the words of Warren Buffett: "We would much rather earn a lumpy 15 percent over time than a smooth 12 percent."

-In our mind, a long-term track record of at least five years is required to draw conclusions about the quality of a portfolio manager.
-Financial markets are very volatile and what may appear to be a trend, even over a couple of years, can sometimes be misleading.
+In my mind, a long-term track record of at least five years is required to draw conclusions about the quality of a portfolio manager.
+Financial markets are very volatile, and what may appear to be a trend, even over a couple of years, can sometimes be misleading.

 Investing Style & Edge

-iolite looks to buy ownership interests in good businesses run by good people at what we consider attractive prices for long-term owners.
+iolite looks to buy ownership interests in hidden champions: good businesses run by good people at what we consider attractive prices for long-term owners.

-In other words, we seek to invest in asymmetric situations where the upside is a multiple of the downside.
+In other words, iolite seeks to invest in asymmetric situations where the upside is a multiple of the downside.

 iolite’s valuation work routinely focuses on these questions:

-1. Do we sufficiently understand the business model?
+1. Do I sufficiently understand the business model?

 2. What is the visibility into the company’s ability to generate positive cash flow going forward?